Skip to main content

 I love that I've been able to read about Dream Match, a dating app, in some of Carolyn Miller's other books and that I get to find out more about the origin story in this book.

-Not Precisely Mr. Knightley is the second book in The Silver Teapot series, and it's exactly the type of modern adaptation I can see Emma thriving in, complete with the opportunity to matchmake virtual strangers on a scaled up basis.
+Not Precisely Mr. Knightley is the second book in The Silver Teapot series, and it's exactly the type of modern world I can see Emma thriving in, complete with the opportunity to matchmake virtual strangers on a scaled up basis.
 Offering both potential and pitfalls, it's only a matter of time before we see Emma discover what true matchmaking is all about.

 Many thanks to Barbour Books and NetGalley for providing a complimentary copy of this book for review consideration.
 All opinions are my own.